Cancer Prevention Diet

 Some animal studies have indicated that consuming GMOs may cause certain types of cancer.
 Since most GMOs are engineered for herbicide tolerance, the use of toxic herbicides like Roundup has substantially increased since GMOs were introduced.
 Some studies have indicated that the use of pesticides even at low doses can increase the risk of certain cancers, such as leukemia, lymphoma, brain tumors, breast cancer, and prostate cancer.
 However, research into the link between GMOs, pesticides, and cancer remains inconclusive.

-If you're in doubt about GMOs and pesticides, buy organic or local foods
+If you're worried about GMOs and pesticides, buy organic or local foods

 In most countries, organic crops contain no GMOs and organic meat comes from animals raised on organic, GMO-free feed.
 Locally grown produce is less likely to have been treated with chemicals to prevent spoilage.

-For more, read Organic Foods: All You Need to Know
+For more, read Organic Foods: What You Need to Know

-6. Limit alcoholic drinks.
-Limit consumption to no more than two drinks a day for men and one drink a day for women.
+- Limit alcoholic drinks.
+Limit consumption to no more than two drinks a day for men and one a day for women.

-8. Where possible, aim to meet nutritional needs through diet alone, instead of using supplements to try and protect against cancer.
+- Where possible, aim to meet nutritional needs through diet alone, instead of trying to use supplements to protect against cancer.

 Source: World Cancer Research Fund International